Isaac H. Clothier Professor of History and International Relations and Chair

-Robert Weinberg teaches a variety of courses about Europe and Russia since the eighteenth century, with particular emphasis on social movements, revolutionary junctures, and the Jewish encounter with modernity.
+Robert Weinberg teaches a variety of courses about Europe and Russia since the eighteenth century, with a particular emphasis on social movements, revolutionary junctures, and the Jewish encounter with modernity.

-His research interests have centered on revolution and antisemitism in Russia and the Kremlin's policies toward Soviet Jews in the 1920s and 1930s.
-He is the author of The Revolution of 1905 in Odessa: Blood on the Steps (1993), Stalin's Forgotten Zion: Birobidzhan and the Making of a Soviet Jewish Homeland: An Illustrated History, 1928-1996 (1998), and The Russian Revolution: A History in Documents (2007).
-He is currently writing a book about the trial of Mendel Beilis, a Kievan Jew accused of killing a Christian youth so his blood could be used in the baking of His most recent books are: Blood Libel in Late Imperial Russia: The Ritual Murder Trial of Mendel Beilis (2013).
-He is also co-editor of Ritual Murder in Russia, Eastern Europe, and Beyond (2017, co-editor).
+His research interests have centered on revolution and antisemitism in Russia and the Kremlin’s policies toward Soviet Jews in the 1920s and 1930s.
+He is the author of The Revolution of 1905 in Odessa: Blood on the Steps (1993), Stalin’s Forgotten Zion: Birobidzhan and the Making of a Soviet Jewish Homeland (1998), The Russian Revolution: A History in Documents (2007), and Blood Libel in Late Imperial Russia: The Ritual Murder Trial of Mendel Beilis (2013).
+He is also co-editor of Ritual Murder in Russia, Eastern Europe, and Beyond (2017).

 Check his website for more details on his courses (including syllabi), publications, and links to other websites.